About The Brilliant Club

 Of the 12 Brilliant Club pupils who applied to university in 2012, eight were offered places at highly-selective universities and two were offered places at Oxbridge.
 Today, many of those pupils are now graduates, including from LSE, UCL, Queen Mary University and the University of Warwick.

 With a generous donation of seed funding from The Sutton Trust, and the support of an outstanding Board of Trustees chaired by Dame Sue John, The Brilliant Club was formally established as a charity in 2012.
-Over the past four years the charity has grown significantly, based on a simple, scalable and sustainable programme model, and excellent partnerships across the education sector.
+Over the past five years the charity has grown significantly, based on a simple, scalable and sustainable programme model, and excellent partnerships across the education sector.

 Since then, Jonny and Simon have been listed in the ‘Top 10 Young UK Social Entrepreneurs’ and named amongst The Observer’s ‘Britain’s 50 New Radicals.
 Under their leadership, the charity has received various accolades – including winning Guardian Charity of the Year in 2015 – and endorsements from school leaders and policymakers, including the former Prime Minister, David Cameron.